Yantai University

-Yantai University (烟台大学) is a key provincial public university of Shandong Province founded in 1984 with the assistance of two C9 league members (Peking University and Tsinghua University) in Yantai, Shandong, China.Yantai University is located in Yantai, a national historical and cultural city and one of the best charming cities in China.
+Yantai University (烟台大学) is a key provincial public university of Shandong Province founded in 1984 with the assistance of two C9 league members (Peking University and Tsinghua University) in Yantai, Shandong, China.
+Yantai University is located in Yantai, a national historical and cultural city in China.
 It is a key comprehensive university in Shandong Province.

 History

 Yantai University was established as a modern comprehensive university along the coast in Yantai, in July 1984, from a generous bequest by Zhang Chengxian (张承先).
 Zhang Chengxian was appointed the first president.

 Overview

 Yantai University's motto is 'to be honest, modest and natural'.
 Its coat of arms is constituted by a dolphin and ocean flows, designating intellectual and mind opening respectively.
 The majority of students registering in Yantai University are Shandong natives.

 In 2008, the university had 21 faculties and provides 49 programs covering arts, law, science, education, management, medicine, music, engineering, continuing education, international culture.

 The university library serves the community with 1,680,000 physical bibliographies and 700,000 electronic items.